Your Medical Record

 Nottinghamshire Health and Care Portal

 We participate in the Nottinghamshire Health and Care Portal.
-The community portal enables providers to electronically share your health and social care information, such as hospital and GP attendances, test results, medication and care plans with other Nottinghamshire health and social care providers.
-With your explicit consent, health and social care professionals, or staff who are supervised by health and social care professionals, will be able to access this information to better coordinate and provide care to you.
+The portal enables providers to electronically share your health and social care information quickly and securely.
+This information can include hospital and GP attendances, test results, medication and care plans with other Nottinghamshire health and social care providers.
+With your explicit consent, health and social care professionals, or staff who are supervised by health and social care professionals, will be able to access this information to better coordinate and provide care.
 Access is strictly controlled, and the shared record is hosted by Nottingham University Hospitals NHS Trust in their secure data centre.

 Musculoskeletal (MSK) Service

 You and your GP have agreed you should be referred to the MSK service.
 This means that the clinical staff who work in that team will be able to look at what is written in your GP record.
 This is all done electronically.
 But if you have said you don’t want either all your record to be viewed or a part of it not to be viewed – then they won’t be able to look.

 Seeing what care you have received before will help the staff in the MSK service do a better assessment of your current problem and so will be able to help you to decide what treatment you want to receive now for this current problem.

 The GP record though will still be kept by the GP; we’re only allowing the MSK specialists to ‘see’ it.
 What this also means is your GP can see what you and the MSK service have agreed as your treatment.